AbimbolaBukola/DSA-CAPSTONE-PROJECT/README.md

    ![BONUS PAY](https://github.com/user-attachments/assets/780d0fd5-4563-4032-b269-07900f51b352)

 ###INSIGHT

  Based on the given data, the total employee count of the organisation is 946, out of which 53% (505) of the company's employees are male and 47% (441) of the employees are Female.

  The Gender distribution of the Organisation by rating shows that the highest number of employees are rated as Average, with a total of 230 (24%) males and 190 (20%) females.
 Approximately 44.4% of the organisation is rated as Average.

+ The Gender distribution of the Organisation by Department shows that there are more males in the Legal department and more females in the Service department of the Organisation.
+However, the Human Resources department has an equal number of both genders.